riccardoperra/ngx-reactive-loading/README.md

 ## Working with Loading Service

-If you need a more sophisticated loading handling, and for a better integration with Angular dependency injection, it's possible to initialize a loading service that will expose the loading store api's with some strict-typed helpers.
+If you need a more sophisticated way to handle loading, for a better integration with Angular dependency injection, you can initialize a loading service that expose the loading store api's with helpers.

 ### Loading service api